-80 Clock Hours (40 Lecture Hours/40 Lab Hours) Total of 40 for Lab, Simulation, and Clinical
+80.0 Clock hours (40 Lecture/40 Lab)

 This course introduces concepts related to patient safety, entry level nursing skills, and quality care in today's healthcare settings.
 Methods to improve patient outcomes with a focus on continuous quality improvement will prepare the nursing student for practice in an interdisciplinary team environment.
 The Joint Commission's National Patient Safety Goals (NPSGs), Core Measures, Critical Values and Never Events will be introduced and introduction to the Institute of Medicine (IOM), Institute for Health Care Improvement (IHI) and Quality and Safety Education for Nurses (QSEN) initiatives.
 A focus on patient satisfaction and case management is discussed throughout the course.
 The nursing process is introduced within this course providing the foundation for all nursing interventions.
 In addition, the course introduces medical terminology into the nursing curriculum.
 Medical Terminology provides basic review and writing medical terms.
 This course fosters the development of a vocabulary of common suffixes, prefixes, and word roots.
 Terms are introduced in the context of human anatomy and physiology to foster understanding in meaning.